adriensieg/agentic-auth0-hackaton/README.md

 In traditional web apps, we often combine **OAuth + OpenID Connect (OIDC)** to both **authenticate** and **authorize users**.
 In the OpenAI chatgpt SDK integration, **only OAuth 2.1 is used** — **not OIDC.** So there’s **no user identity payload** (**no ID token**, **no claims** about the user).

 # What has it been developed?
+The state of the solution

+### Solution 1 — ChatGPT is authenticated with any AI Assistant

+- Here is the explanation: https://youtu.be/qwtwGqpXluE

+### Solution 2 — Building an MCP server for Uber API integration

 ```
 agentic-commerce/